VladislavKippari/data-front-end/Data-app/README.md

 Create account on Pusher https://pusher.com/ for using realtime data.

 In main.js fail declare Pusher code.

+Realtime data not working, because database is not being updated
-# install dependencies
+# Install dependencies
 npm install

-# serve at localhost
+# Serve at localhost
 npm run dev